 Who Is at Special Risk?

-- Those with a family history of cancer: Alcohol is a proven carcinogen
+- Those with a family history of cancer: Alcohol is classified as a proven carcinogen by the IARC

-If you're not ready to quit completely, you can reduce:
+If you are not ready to quit entirely, you can reduce:

-- "Dry January" or "Dry month" - a month without alcohol.
-Many report increased energy and better sleep
+- "Dry January" or "Dry month" - A month without alcohol.
+Many people notice increased energy and better sleep

-- Limit to 1-2 days a week instead of daily drinking
+- Limit to 1-2 days per week instead of daily drinking

-- Reduce to a maximum of 6 units per week (3 glasses of wine)
+- Reduce to a maximum of 6 units per week (about 3 glasses of wine)

-- Avoid drinking on evenings before a workout - alcohol cancels out some of the benefits of exercise
+- Avoid drinking on evenings before a workout - Alcohol negates some of the benefits of physical activity

 The Bottom Line

-Alcohol is not a longevity medicine.
-Quite the opposite - it accelerates cellular aging.
-A glass of wine a day is not "heart-healthy" - it shortens your telomeres.
-If you're interested in longevity, reducing alcohol is one of the cheapest and easiest interventions.
-There is no "safe" amount.
-The less you drink, the better for your telomeres.
+Alcohol is not a longevity remedy.
+On the contrary, it is linked to accelerated cellular aging, especially in heavy drinking.
+A glass of wine a day is not "good for the heart" as previously thought, and no protective effect of moderate drinking was found.
+If you are interested in longevity, reducing alcohol is one of the cheapest and easiest interventions.
+There is no proven "safe" amount, and when it comes to telomeres, less is better.